• Skip to primary navigation

 Cube the Butter

-Another way I’ve learned how to soften butter in to slice it into cubes.
+Another way I’ve learned how to soften butter in to slice it into small cubes.
 If I forget to pull a stick of butter out of the fridge to soften at room temperature in advance, this approach is a good one.
 After only about 5-10 minutes the butter will be softened using this method, instead of the 30-60 minutes it typically takes for a whole stick of butter to soften on the counter.

 I like this approach because I don’t have to get out my box grater which gives me one less thing to wash.
-It does take a few minutes longer for the butter to soften as cubes rather than when it’s grated.
+It does take a few minutes longer for the cubed butter to soften rather than when it’s grated.
 This is my go-to approach when I’m needing to soften multiple sticks of butter at a time.

 An image of a stick of butter cut into cubes.